tiltfactor/the-mirror-project-dpe-javascript/README.md

 When starting Google Chrome you **must** provide the `--allow-file-access-from-files` command line flag in order for this site to work.

-This can be done through the command line by using the following commands:
+This can be done through the command line by using one of the following commands:

 **Mac:** `open -a "Google Chrome" --args --allow-file-access-from-files`